Joseph Parker: Parker vs. Chisora

 Joseph Parker vs. Derek Chisora had originally been scheduled to take place on 26 October 2019, but Parker was forced to pull out after suffering a spider bite injury.
 After the pair's respective fights against unbeaten opponents, Junior Fa and Oleksandr Usyk, Parker and Chisora agreed to reschedule their fight for 1 May 2021, where they would fight on Sky PPV in Manchester, England for the vacant WBO Inter-Continental heavyweight title.
 Chisora was ranked #15 by the WBC.
 The day before the fight, the event looked to be in jeopardy as Chisora threatened to pull out, after losing a coin toss that meant he would have to walk to the ring first, which he objected to.
 The dispute was resolved on the day of the fight, and the fight went ahead as planned.

 On the night, Chisora started the fight strong, knocking Parker down in just seven seconds of the first round with a big right hand.
 He closed the distance and pressured his opponent in the early rounds, but Parker rallied back in the mid-to-late rounds, boxing well off the back foot and using his jab effectively to win a split decision, with scorecards of 115–113, 116–111 in his favour, and 115–113 in favour of Chisora.

 Parker vs. Chisora II

-On 16 September 2021, it was announced that Parker and Chisora would square off in a rematch on 18 December, again at the AO Arena in Manchester, England.
-On the night, Parker dominated the fight, knocking down Chisora 3 times on the way to a unanimous decision.
-The judges scored the fight 115–110, 115–111, and 114–112, all in Parker's favour.
-Attention was drawn to the scorecards which were widely perceived to be overly generous to Chisora: reporters Mike Coppinger opined that "the judges were trying to rob" Parker, while Chris Mannix stated, "These are criminally — criminally — bad scorecards."